microsoft/rushjs.io-website/pages/advanced/preferred_versions.md

 }
 ```

-NPM considers each of these "**@rush-temp**" scoped projects to be a direct dependency for the **rush-common** project.
+The package manager considers each of these "**@rush-temp**" scoped projects to be a direct dependency for the **rush-common** project.
 In general NPM installs a project's direct dependencies first (at the root of the **node_modules** tree), and only then proceed to download the indirect dependencies.
 But since your real project's direct dependencies are now indirect dependencies for the **rush-common** project, the `npm install` behavior could be different.

 Suppose **project-1/package.json** looks like this: